THE AUTO BUILDER

 When Ryan decided he wanted a hot rod, only one style held his interest.
 He didn’t want some modernized version of a street rod that was watered down to a luxury ride.
 He wanted the real thing, a basic hot rod that was simple, cool looking, had loud exhaust and was a kick in the butt to drive.
 It took quite a while, but he finally located and purchased just the right car.

 Ryan’s Model A roadster sits on boxed ’32 rails from Just-A-Hobby.
 The front suspension consists of a Model A crossmember with leaf springs, Super Bell 4-inch dropped axle with split wishbones, F-1 (’49 Ford truck) brakes, tube shocks, ’39 Ford spindles and ’49 Ford F-1 steering box.
 The brakes are controlled with a ’59 Chevy truck master cylinder.
-The rear setup includes a ’49 Ford rearend with 3.50 ratio gears, ’37 Ford rear spring, tube shocks and split wishbones form a ’36 Ford.
+The rear setup includes a ’49 Ford rearend with 3.50 ratio gears, ’37 Ford rear spring, tube shocks and split wishbones from a ’36 Ford.
 Most of the components of the chassis could easily have been gathered together 50 years ago.
 The engine is a ’49 Ford Flathead bored 0.125, ported and relieved block.
 It has Speedway Motors 3-ring pistons, Johnson lifters, Isky 101-B cam and Offenhauser aluminum intake with dual Ford No. 94 2-bbl carbs and finned heads.
 The headers are “homebuilt” with lake plugs.
 The Flathead is painted yellow with red and polished highlights, and the transmission is a ’57 Ford 3-speed.

 The all-steel rumble seat body is painted tuxedo black with a set of classic yellow and red flames.
-The radiator and grill shell is a ’32 Ford chopped 2 1/2 inches.
+The radiator and grille shell is a ’32 Ford chopped 2 1/2 inches.
 The red steel wheels come from a ’52 Ford and have ’50 Mercury hubcaps and the customary wide whitewall tires.

 The interior, including the dash, is covered with red rolled and pleated Naugahyde.
 The gauges come from a ’51 Ford F-1 truck.
 The steering column and Banjo steering wheel is from a ’37 Ford.
 Ryan has added one modern convenience, the Sony AM/FM/CD stereo.
-Gotta keep those sponsors happy and listen to tunes of the rumble of a built Flathead.
+Gotta keep those sponsors happy and listen to tunes or the rumble of a built Flathead.

 The roadster fits Ryan’s personality.
 It’s to the point, and it means business.
 There really is only one reason to own it, and that is to drive it.
 Most of the time, the headers on the Flathead engine remain uncapped, providing music to the ears of any hot rodder.
 Ryan drives the car on a regular basis.
 He drives it to the race shop, to the store, over to a friend’s house, just about anywhere.
-It is a form of relaxation for him and wife Krissie.
+It is a form of relaxation for him and his wife Krissie.
 And after all, how could you not enjoy tooling down the road with wind blowing your hair and the sound of a Flathead echoing through your ears?